soulhotel/git-userChrome/README.md

 - Restarting Firefox.
 - Cleaning up user.is if applicable.

-The GUI expands on that experience by:
+The gui application expands on that experience by:
 - Building every necessary variable into a config
 - That config is then passed into it's own dedicated automation script
 - The GUI can autoselect your most recently used profile
 - And you can browse for themes and select themes in-app. (fcss integration?)

 ## Previews